NoBirdInTree/Regression-Based-PCI/README.md

 ## Code

-The repository includes the exact data-generation procedure for the synthetic dataset and the model fitting, as well as the comparison of estimates from different estimators mentioned in A.8.
+The repository includes files for the exact data-generation procedure for the synthetic dataset and the model fitting, as well as the comparison of estimates from different estimators mentioned in A.8.
 The following two files implement these procedures:

 * AZU.R: This file generates the i.i.d. vectors (A_i,Z_i,U_i) following the joint probability functions derived in A.8 via the accept-reject sampling algorithm.